 We solve problems

 The new and improved dry sump kit has the convenience of being a bolt on kit, and allows you to keep power steering, along with OEM location for the alternator.
 For more convenience we have designed it so you can keep all the factory accessory belts along with the timing belt and timing cover.
-We understand that our kits will be used on street driven and daily driven cars, this is why it was we had to put this idea into production considering that all of these street cars will be driven in the summer and air conditioning is a necessity in the summer just like a dry sump is a necessity for your car!
-Our kit also comes with the option of a 3 stage or 4 stage dry sump pump. dry sump assembly

-Billet 6061 Oil pan and Sump_DSC0814
+- Billet 6061 Oil pan and Sump – RWD configuration available

-Billet 6061 Mounting brackets
+- Billet 6061 Mounting brackets

-Peterson R4 dry Sump Pump – Optional 3 or 4 stage
+- Peterson R4 dry Sump Pump – Optional 3 or 4 stage

-Optional Mechanical Fuel Pump (3/8th hex drive driven off rear of pump)
+- Provisions for Mechanical Fuel Pump (3/8th hex drive driven off rear of pump)

-Optional Race Mechanical Power Steering Pump (3/8th hex drive driven off rear of pump)
+- Optional Race Mechanical Power Steering Pump (3/8th hex drive driven off rear of pump)

-Optional Electric A/C
+- Optional Electric A/C

-Part Number: MMCENG2012
+Part # MMCENG2012